-Board Diversity Matrix (As of April 18, 2022)
+Board Diversity Matrix (As of April 17, 2023)

-tal Number of Directors 11
+Total Number of Directors 11

 Female Male

 Part I: Gender Identity

 Directors 2 9

 Part II: Demographic Background

 African American or Black 1

 White 2 8

 Director succession presents an opportunity for the Company to expand and replace key skills and experience and bring fresh perspectives to the boardroom.
-Since 2016, as part of our effort to identify, recruit and elect new directors whose qualifications would bring further strength to our Board, and as a result of the nomination process described above, we have added five new independent directors to the Board.
+Since 2016, as part of our effort to identify, recruit and elect new directors whose qualifications would bring further strength to our Board, and as a result of the nomination process described above, we have added five new independent directors to the Board (and if elected at the Annual Meeting, Mr. Davis would be the sixth new independent director).
 The Governance and Nomination Committee periodically reviews the specific categories and factors considered in evaluating director candidates, and makes updates as needed to inform any future director searches.